ignite/cli/docs/kb/docker.md

 ## Versioning

-You can specify which version of Starport to install and run in your Docker container.
+You can specify which version of Ignite CLI to install and run in your Docker container.

 ### Latest Version

 - By default, `starport/cli` resolves to `starport/cli:latest`.
-- The `latest` image tag is always the latest stable [Starport release](https://github.com/ignite-hq/cli/releases).
+- The `latest` image tag is always the latest stable [Ignite CLI release](https://github.com/ignite-hq/cli/releases).

 For example, if latest release is [v0.15.1](https://github.com/ignite-hq/cli/releases/tag/v0.15.1), the `latest` tag points to the `0.15.1` tag.